maurizioquadrio/maurizioquadrio.github.io/seminars.markdown

 - Fluid Dynamics of the Human Nose: An overview of clinical perspectives enabled by CFD
 **M.Quadrio**
-*Invited seminar*, Technische Universitaet Wien (A) May 4 2022
+*Invited seminar*, Technische Universitaet Wien (A), May 4 2022

 - Anisotropic Generalized Kolmogorov Equations (AGKE): A novel tool to describe complex flows
 **M.Quadrio**
-*Invited seminar*, Okinawa Institute of Science and Technology (J) Dec 1, 2020
+*Invited seminar*, Okinawa Institute of Science and Technology (J), Dec 1 2020

 - Skin-friction drag reduction in turbulent flows: how to set up the flow control problem
 **M.Quadrio**